ADI Leak Detection specialists at work

 Step 3: Monitor for Pressure Drop

-If pressure continues to fall after refilling, you likely have a leak or component fault.
+If pressure continues to fall after refilling, it likely indicates a leak or component fault.

 If your boiler loses pressure again after refilling, you may have a hidden leak in: